 “Launch meowmies with your slingshot to stop the birdie burglars!”

-A shot counts as successful when a burglar gets hit by it and your trusty slingshot also has a sight which should make the aiming easier.
-Regardless if you struck down your aim or not, you have to ‘reload’; however, you cannot reload manually, instead you have to patiently wait for each kitty to toddle right back to you.
-But be aware of the fact that those criminals can be pretty quick and often bring even more company with them, so you better prepare for waves of the masked chicknappers!
+A shot counts as successful when a burglar gets hit by it.
+Also, your trusty slingshot has a sight which makes aiming easier.
+Regardless if you struck down your target or not, you have to ‘reload’ afterwards.
+Of course, you cannot reload manually like with conventional weapons, as you have to patiently wait for each cat to toddle right back to you.
+Be aware of the fact that those criminals can be pretty quick and often bring even more company with them, so you prepare for waves of the masked chicknappers.

 Overall, “Birdie Burglars” is one of the cutest submissions for the forty-sixth edition of the Ludum Dare.
 That is not only because of its equally adorable and wacky premise, but also because of the great art style and the audio design.
 Both the burglars and the cats make sweet sounds, which make the game a heartwarming arcade shooter experience that I did not even know I wanted.
 [PLAY]